Turbo87/rust-rfcs/text/3463-crates-io-policy-update.md

 - is not functionally compatible with the cargo build tool (for example, a "package" cannot simply be a PNG or JPEG image, a movie file, or a text document uploaded directly to the registry)
-- is abusing the package index for purposes it was not intended

 You are responsible for using crates.io in compliance with all applicable laws, regulations, and all of our policies.
 These policies may be updated from time to